VIEWS |

 A point beyond which growth is no longer worth the cost.

-If no one is explicitly trusted to hold that line,
+If no one is trusted to hold that line,

 If the answer is “everyone,”